 I enjoyed a brief, three-month assignment with Freedom Flyers, a nonprofit organization devoted to honoring veterans and community heroes.
 Based in Burnet, Texas it operates statewide and beyond.
 Work has involved website and social media improvements (and expansion to new platforms), prospect research, case statement enhancement, identification of new partners (and making introductions), securing testimonials (GreatNonprofits), upgrading the GuideStar profile, establishing a presence on Crowdrise, and creating a new email list and email platform account, which I have done via iContact (I also produced two e-newsletters and one e-announcement).
 I leave behind an enhanced Gmail account with tandem platforms Google Drive, Google Photo and YouTube, populated with a variety of helpful documents for carrying forward, including a YouTube Video Editor production and a few Google Movies.
 Quite a bit has been done in only three months, and of course, all by hand and by me, personally.

 My family has a history of working with representatives of the U.S. Military and in the aerospace industry, so this assignment has been an enjoyable one.
 I also enjoyed meeting new friends and businesses, including RotorWash Media.
-As with all my nonprofit projects, I am “on call” should additional help be needed at any time.

 August, 2015 to February 15, 2016